jasongonin/testanki/README.md

 # testanki
-this is just a test for my fellow workers to access some knowledge
+this is just a test for my fellow workers to access some knowledge in my arquitectural specialities